 The journal aims at an international readership interested in a broader view of research on teaching and learning of a particular subject matter.
 In particular, these are researchers in subject didactics, educators, curriculum planners, policy makers, supervisors of educational programs, and high school teachers.

 Submitted manuscripts must be written in the English language.

-The deadline for submitting manuscripts for the first volume is March 31, 2017.
-Publication of the first issue is planned for October 15, 2017.
+Publication of the first issue is planned for spring 2018.
 Manuscripts should be submitted by e-mail to ristal. @ univie.ac.at

 Prof. Dr. Martin Rothgangel (editor-in-chief)